asfpp/asfpp/interpreter/examples/drop/README.md

 Sintax
 ======
-drop(packetName, likelyhood)
+drop(packetName, threshold)

 args:
  + packetName is the name of the packet to drop
- + likelyhood is the probability that the drop action occurs
+ + threshold defines the probability that the drop action occurs

 Usage of the interpreter